The amount of financial aid applicable to study abroad will depend on your individual financial aid package.

 How Financial Aid works with Study Abroad

 (Fall, Spring, Summer, Academic Year & Calendar Year)

-Shortly after commitment deadlines, the registrar’s office will automatically enroll you into a 12-hour placeholder course, for example LAS299.
+Shortly after commitment deadlines, the Office of the Registrar will automatically enroll you into a 12-hour placeholder course, for example LAS299.
 OSFA will then access the official budget from My Study Abroad for all students enrolled into the placeholder course and create award letters.